 Limitations on total suspended solids (TSS), biochemical oxygen demand (BOD5), E. coli, pH and percent removal for BOD5 and TSS are based on current Utah Secondary Treatment Standards, UAC R317-1-3.2.
-The oil and grease limit is based on best professional judgment (BPJ).
-Limits for the ammonia are based on the waste load analysis.
-Attached is a Waste load Analysis for this discharge into the Malad River.
+The oil and grease is based on best professional judgment (BPJ).
+Total phosphorus and total nitrogen loading limits are based on the Rockport Reservoir and Echo Reservoir TMDL Final Report.
+All other parameters are based on the attached Wasteload Analysis for this discharge into the Weber River.
+Although DWQ staff determined early life stages (ELS) were present, the dilution factor allows for the dissolved oxygen (DO) minimum of 5.0 mg/L, as found in the previous permit.

 It has been determined that this discharge will not cause a violation of water quality standards.
-Since this is a new UPDES permit and the discharge will use assimilative capacity of the receiving water, a Level II Antidegradation review (ADR) was required.
-The level II ADR was public noticed from April 3, 2019 to May 3, 2019.
+An Antidegradation Level II review is not required since the Level I review shows that water quality impacts are minimal.
 The permittee is expected to be able to comply with these limitations.
-The permit limitations are on the following page.
+The permit limitations are: